gohugoio/hugoDocs/content/hosting-and-deployment/hosting-on-netlify.md

 ### Build with a Specific Hugo Version

 Setting the build command to `hugo` will build your site according to the current default Hugo version used by Netlify.
+See [this blog post](https://www.netlify.com/blog/2017/04/11/netlify-plus-hugo-0.20-and-beyond/) for more details.

 If you want to tell Netlify to build with a specific version (hugo <= 0.20), you can append an underscore followed by the version number to the build command: